-Diabetes is estimated to currently affect over eight per cent of the global population.
-The cost of treating diabetes and its complications is estimated to cost ten per cent of the NHS budget.
-This is primarily due to the major complications of neuropathy, nephropathy and retinopathy as well as complications of ischaemic heart disease, stroke and limb loss as diabetes is a major risk factor for generation and progression of atherosclerosis,
+Diabetes is estimated to currently affect > 8% of the global population.
+Treating diabetes and its complications is estimated to cost 10% of the NHS budget.
+This is primarily due to the major complications of neuropathy, nephropathy and retinopathy, as well as complications of ischaemic heart disease, stroke and limb loss, as diabetes is a major risk factor for the generation and progression of atherosclerosis.

-One of the micro vascular complications of diabetes is diabetic retinopathy, which can affect patients with Type 1 and 2 diabetes.
-This complication is characterised by the growth of new, fragile blood vessels in the eye, which cause significant retinal damage from micro haemorrhage, leading to sight loss.
-In England every year there are 1,280 new cases of blindness from diabetic retinopathy, which is one of the leading causes of blindness in the working age population in England.
+One of the microvascular complications of diabetes is diabetic retinopathy, which can affect patients with type 1 and type 2 diabetes.
+This complication is characterised by the growth of new, fragile blood vessels in the eye, which cause significant retinal damage from microhaemorrhage, leading to sight loss.
+In England, every year there are 1280 new cases of blindness from diabetic retinopathy, which is one of the leading causes of blindness in the working-age population in England.
 Early diagnosis and treatment of retinopathy significantly reduces the risk of blindness.
-Therefore, everyone in England with diabetes (aged twelve and over) are offered annual diabetic retinopathy screening by the Diabetic Eye Screening Programme (DES).
+Therefore, everyone in England with diabetes (aged $\geq$ 12 years) is offered annual diabetic retinopathy screening by the diabetic eye screening (DES) programme.
 The rate of screening uptake is 81%, leaving many people at risk of avoidable sight loss.
 Furthermore, screening rates are lower in more socially deprived areas.
 Therefore, simple, cost-effective strategies are needed to achieve the full benefits of screening, and to do so in an equitable way.

 There is increasing interest in using financial incentives to encourage healthy behaviours.
-Evidence suggests that incentives may be more effective at promoting infrequent behaviours (e.g. vaccinations) compared to frequently performed behaviours (e.g. smoking).
+Evidence suggests that incentives may be more effective at promoting infrequent behaviours (e.g. vaccinations) than frequently performed behaviours (e.g. smoking).
 Therefore, incentives could be expected to be an effective strategy to promote screening uptake.
 The impact of financial incentives in screening is variable, and has not previously been investigated in a randomised trial of DES uptake.

 Financial incentives are sometimes thought of as controversial, as they could be seen as a form of coercion.
 However, appropriate incentives could reduce inequalities in health outcomes.
-Furthermore, incentives may be seen as a way to help people align behaviour with their underlying intentions, so therefore enhance rather than reduce behavioural autonomy.
+Furthermore, incentives may be seen as a way to help people to align their behaviour with their underlying intentions, and therefore enhance rather than reduce behavioural autonomy.
 Incentives could be better perceived as acceptable if they are effective and cost-effective, and if they benefit participants and wider society.

-The design of financial incentive schemes impacts upon their effectiveness.
+The design of financial incentive schemes impacts on their effectiveness.
 The field of behavioural economics provides robust psychological phenomena, which explain and predict behaviour.
-One principle considered in the design of the incentives for this study was 'reference points' which indicates that small incentives can have an impact upon behaviour, but there is little additional advantage to increasing the level of incentive.
-Therefore, one incentive in this study was selected to be £10, to cover time or travel costs of the patient.
+One principle considered in the design of the incentives for this study was 'reference points', which indicates that small incentives can have an impact on behaviour, but there is little additional advantage to increasing the level of incentive.
+Therefore, one incentive in this study was selected to be £10 to cover time or travel costs of the patient.

-The second key principle used to inform the design of the trial incentives was the 'overweighting of small probabilities' whereby people are likely to overvalue small probabilities.
+The second key principle used to inform the design of the trial incentives was the 'overweighting of small probabilities', whereby people are likely to overvalue small probabilities.
 This explains the popularity of lotteries and insurance.
-The use of lotteries in incentive schemes can be a more effective way of using limited resources compared to smaller individual rewards.
-Work conducted by the trial team prior to this study final design determined that people might be categorised as risk avoiders, or risk seekers (favouring the riskiest option with the highest potential payoff).
+The use of lotteries in incentive schemes can be a more effective way of using limited resources than smaller individual rewards.
+Work conducted by the trial team prior to this study final design determined that people might be categorised as risk avoiders or risk seekers (favouring the riskiest option with the highest potential payoff).
 Therefore, a lottery incentive was selected to represent the highest level of incentive that could be provided by the trial funding, which would represent the same average payoff as the fixed incentive.
-This was a one in one hundred probability of winning £1000.
+This was a 1 in 100 probability of winning £1000.